zcrnf/Music_Transformer/README.md

 # Music Transformer - REMI Tokenization Training Pipeline

 A GPT-style transformer trained on MIDI music files using REMI tokenization with composer conditioning.
+Sample result: see the midi file in the folder

 ## Overview